Master’s Degree Programs

 Continuous Enrollment Requirement: Students must meet the requirements specified in the front section of this Bulletin for continuous enrollment.

-The Master of Science in Psychology with emphasis in Applied Behavior Analysis is designed to accommodate the needs of students who plan to seek employment in human services agencies or pursue additional doctoral studies.
+The Master of Science in Counsleing Psychology is designed to accommodate the needs of students who plan to seek employment in human services agencies or pursue additional doctoral studies.
 A thesis option is available for students who wish to prepare for doctoral studies.
-The program is offered only on a full-time enrollment basis, though non-degree students may enroll in 500-level courses.
+The program is offered only on a full-time enrollment basis.
+New students are admitted for the fall semester only.
+Applications received by March 1st will receive full review.

 Master’s comprehensive examination requirements are described in the General Academic Requirements section of this Bulletin.
 A 3.0 GPA is required for graduation.